 - Pubs galore

-- Horse farms, training centers, and Andalusia cattle farms
+- Horse farms, training centers, and an Andalusia Cattle farm

-- Two of the last 3 public ferries on the St. Johns River
+- Two of the last three public ferries on the St. Johns River

 And of course the region also claims coastal St. Augustine, riverfront Palatka and lakeside Crescent City.